EPAM-JS-Competency-center/azure-development-course-initial/docs/05-integration-with-storage-account/06-task.md

 ## Task 5.2

-1. Create a function `http-get-import-products-files` with URL `/import`
+1. Create a function `http-get-import-products-files` with URL `/import`, that accepts query parameter `name` for the file name.
 2. The function should return a `SAS` token that allows the FE to upload the file to the storage account.

 ## Task 5.3

-1. Create a function `blob-import-products-from-file` which fill be triggered by Storage Account.
+1. Create a function `blob-import-products-from-file` which will be triggered by Storage Account.
 2. Configure the Function to trigger only to files uploaded to `uploaded` container in the Storage Account.
 3. Implement the business logic that will read the file and parse the CSV file and log each record.